trevordevore/levurehelper-inno_setup/README.md

 ## TODO

+### Use SignTool feature with Wine

+You can define a SignTool to use with Inno Setup.
+This allows you to sign files added to the installer as well as the uninstaller and installer that are created.
+When running under windows you can use the `signtool.exe` executable that comes with the Windows SDK.
+This executable doesn't appear to work under Wine, however.

+### Automate Wine

 It should be possible to do the following so that the path to the Wine compiler doesn't have to be entered in the `app.yml` file: